MrElyazid/kiwix_racer/README.md

 ### Data preparation :

-- ~~After downloading a ZIM archive from kiwix we will run two scripts to build a corresponding sqlite database that has metadata about all the articles in the archive and internal links contained in each one~~.

-- we will just use the wikipedia REST api for serving the articles instead :-)
+- we will just use the wikipedia REST api for serving the articles

 Once we have the data the rest is simple :

-- ~~use a nodejs/express server to serve the ZIM archives using the `openzim/libzim` npm package.~~

 - for path contsruction and visualisation we use the archive's sqlite database.
 - for the frontend we will use vuejs and [bulma](https://bulma.io/) for the css.